Last Updated on August 5, 2020

-Matt Cutts released a Panda Update video on Wednesday.
+Matt Cutts released a Panda Update recently.
 It stirred up a lot of SEO conversation and speculation.
 The video responds to a user-submitted Webmaster Tools question: how do I know if my site is hit by Panda since Google integrated it into its normal indexing process?
 In this post I’ll explain (in easy to understand terms) what this question actually means and determine if your website is at risk.

 Hit by the Panda Update… Maybe, MayBe Not